 The plants' interlocking roots stop riverborne sediments from coursing out to sea, and their trunks and branches serve as a palisade that diminishes the erosive power of waves.

 The mangrove tree is a halophyte, a plant that thrives in salty conditions.
 It has the ability to grow where no other tree can, thereby making significant contributions that benefit the environment.
-Their coverage of coastal shorelines and wetlands provides many diverse species of birds, mammals, crustacea, and fish a unique, irreplaceable habitat.
-Mangroves preserve water quality and reduce pollution filtering suspended material and assimilating dissolved nutrients.
-As natural members of the estuary system, mangroves mitigate the adverse effects of development and pollution in support of higher living standard for the population.
+Their coverage of coastal shorelines and wetlands provides many diverse species of birds, mammals, crustacea, and fish a unique which is a irreplaceable habitat.
+Mangroves preserve water quality and reduce pollution by filtering suspended material and assimilating dissolved nutrients.
+As natural members of the estuary system, mangroves mitigate the adverse effects of CO2 development and pollution in support of higher living standard for the population.

 The tree is the foundation in a complex marine food chain and the detrital food cycle.
 Many of these species, whose continued existence depends on thriving mangroves, are endangered or threatened.
 It has been estimated that 75% of the game fish and 90% of the commercial species in certain areas rely on the mangrove system.
 The value of red mangrove prop root habitat for a variety of fishes and invertebrates has been quantitatively documented.

 Researchers at the Department of Biotechnology and Genetic Engineering in Bangladesh found, Nypa fruticans wurmb showed significant anti-hyperglycemic activity on glucose.